Contents and Arrangement Expanded View

 Abstract

-Consists of personal, professional, and academic papers of the Pueblo anthropologist Alfonso Ortiz (1939-1997), including correspondence, working files, and materials related to the Association on American Indian Affairs (AAIA).
+Consists of the professional papers of Tewa Pueblo anthropologist, educator, and activist Alfonso Ortiz (1939-1997), including correspondence, working and research files, and materials related to organizations with which he was affiliated, most notably the Association on American Indian Affairs (AAIA).

 Collection Description & Creator Information